canoo/ulcbuilder/README.md

 ULCBuilder
 ==========

-ULCBuilder is a Groovy based builder for ULC powered applications.
+ULCBuilder is a Groovy based builder for ULC (core of the Canoo RIA Suite) powered applications.

 ULCBuilder and Groovy makes possible the use of a *DSL-like* language to defining the UI of an application, in the same vein as SwingBuilder